 1. Incorporating the Terms.
 For purposes hererof:

-(a) references in the Terms to the “Service” shall include the Cycle Payment feature of the Service and any other portion of the Service that is required in order for DailyPay to provide, or Company to access and use the Cycle Payment feature
+(a) references in the Terms to the “Service” shall mean the Cycle Payment feature of the Service and any other portion of the Service that is required in order for DailyPay to provide, or Company to access and use the Cycle Payment feature of the Service;

 (b) references in the Terms to “Agreement” shall include this Addendum together with the Terms, as supplemented and modified by the provisions of this Addendum; and